traefik/traefik/docs/configuration/commons.md

 #
 # ProvidersThrottleDuration = "2s"

-# IdleTimeout
-#
-# DEPRECATED - see [respondingTimeouts] section.
-In the case both settings are configured, the deprecated option will
-# be overwritten.
-#
-# IdleTimeout is the maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
-# This is set to enforce closing of stale client connections.
-# Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw
-# values (digits).
-If no units are provided, the value is parsed assuming seconds.
-#
-# Optional
-# Default: "180s"
-#
-# IdleTimeout = "360s"

 # Controls the maximum idle (keep-alive) connections to keep per-host.
 If zero, DefaultMaxIdleConnsPerHost
 # from the Go standard library net/http module is used.
 # If you encounter 'too many open files' errors, you can either increase this